Start a Business

 - Choose a Business Structure: Decide what form of business entity you want to establish and consider the financial implications of each.
 The four most common forms are: sole proprietorship, partnership, corporation and limited liability company.

-- Consider Business Incentives and Financing Options: Research financing options and incentives to decide which is right for your business.
+- Consider Financing Options: Research financing options and incentives to decide which is right for your business.

 - Register Your Business Name and Establish Tax Accounts: Before registering a business, it is a good idea to contact an insurance agent, an attorney and an accountant for advice.